wyuenho/emacs-corfu-pixel-perfect/README.md

 it.
 A usable, performant and correct auto-completion UI is very important to me as I use it every day, maintaining stability in this package is a priority for me by default.

-### Is it slow?

-Is 300 FPS in the average case slow?
-It's slower than vanilla `corfu`, but I doubt you'll notice it on any computers purchased in the last 4 years or so.
-Your mileage may vary of course.
-However, if Linux is your OS, you are in luck, because your window managers, compositors and whatnot are much faster than macOS', which is what the above benchmark number is based on.

 ### Which version of Emacs does this package support?